ceph/ceph-container/mon/README.md

 ceph-mon
 ========

+_Note_:  This container is DEPRECATED.
+Please use `ceph/daemon` instead.
+It is better maintained and more featureful.
+This container may be removed in a future version.

 This Dockerfile may be used to bootstrap a Ceph cluster or add a mon to an existing cluster.